Craig Barron: Documentarian

 Barron produces and is featured in a number of documentary supplements for DVD and Blu-ray editions from The Criterion Collection and TCM.
-The documentary shorts, often in conjunction with Burtt, explain with interviews, animated sequences and reenactments, how 3D effects were produced in classic Hollywood films, such as Citizen Kane, It's a Wonderful Life, and The Incredible Shrinking Man.
+The documentary shorts, often in conjunction with Burtt, explain with interviews, animated sequences and reenactments, how 3D visual effects were made in classic Hollywood films, such as Citizen Kane, It's a Wonderful Life, The Circus and The Incredible Shrinking Man.